microsoft/live-share/docs/getting-started.md

 ## Ending or leaving a collaboration session

-To stop sharing completely and end the collaboration session, you can use the session state button (in the upper right hand corner in VS or the status bar in VS Code) to stop sharing and end the collaboration session.
+To stop sharing completely and end the collaboration session, you can click the session state button (in the upper right hand corner in VS or the status bar in VS Code) and select "End Collaboration Session" to stop sharing and end the session.
 All participants will be notified that the session has ended.

 **In VS:**